 The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark II and the Leica M10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the 1Ds Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (55 percent) than the Canon 1Ds Mark II.
 Moreover, the M10 is substantially lighter (46 percent) than the 1Ds Mark II.
-It is worth mentioning in this context that the 1Ds Mark II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark II) and the Leica M Lens Catalog (M10).

 As can be seen in the images above, the 1Ds Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.